 - It costs 16 percent of a person’s annual salary to fill a high-turnover, low-paying position.
 This means it could cost organizations around $3,300 to replace workers earning under $30,000 per year.

-- Replacing people in executive positions would cost up to 213 percent of their annual salary.
+- Replacing people in executive positions would cost up to 213% of their annual salary.

 Human resources and recruiting teams know a strong way to improve employee satisfaction and attract high-quality job candidates is to ask current workers for recommendations of friends and family.
 Most often, companies will offer referral bonuses to people whose referrals are hired and stay with the business for a certain amount of time.
 This practice gives people who may not have known about the organization an opportunity to flourish, while working with people they’re familiar with on a daily basis.
 While additional money for recommending people is a great incentive for current employees, company leadership has to take this expense into consideration during their hiring process.
 Allocating for this reward will keep workers engaged and broaden an organization’s’ pool of capable workers.